Sri Sathya Sai Aradhana Mahotsavam - Importance and Significance

 I missed Him with all my being.
 My heart pined and ached for Him.
 Ah Swami!
 How much I desire to see you...

-And then, the governor says, “Swami should not be seen!
+And then, the governor said, “Swami should not be seen!
 He should be experienced!”

 A Divine reminder